jason-weirather/CIBERSORT/README.md

 (CIBERSORT) $ pip install -e .
 ```

-Now the CIBERSORT command should be available.
+Now the `CIBERSORT` python wrapper command should be available.

 ```
 (CIBERSORT) $ CIBERSORT